changesets/changesets/.changeset/healthy-cobras-worry.md

 "@changesets/pre": minor
 ---

-`package.json#exports` have been added to limit what (and how) code might be imported from the package
+`package.json#exports` have been added to limit what (and how) code might be imported from the package.